Commercial awareness is a buzzword that crops up on countless resources offering advice on how to get a training contract.

-- If you’re commercially aware, you will be better placed to advise clients if you have a deep understanding of their industry, building client confidence
+- If you’re commercially aware, you will be better placed to advise clients, building client confidence

-Providing working examples of commercial awareness will make you stand out from the crowd when completing CVs and application forms for training contracts and vacation schemes
+- Providing evidence of your knowledge will make you stand out from the crowd when completing CVs and application forms for training contracts and vacation schemes

-- Having relevant knowledge shows that you’re willing to learning and understanding how businesses operate in addition to studying and practicing law
+- Having relevant knowledge shows that you’re willing to learning and understanding how businesses operate in addition to studying and practising law

-Seek solace in the fact that commercial awareness is not something that develops overnight!
-It will invariably build over time and will continue to do so throughout your entire legal career as industries and markets diversify and evolve.
+Commercial awareness skills don’t develop overnight.
+They will invariably build over time and will continue to do so throughout your legal career as industries and markets diversify and evolve.

 In other words, you will never stop learning and developing your knowledge during your training as a lawyer.
-The important thing at this stage is to expose yourself to as much information as possible and get involved.
+The important thing at this stage is to expose yourself to as much information as possible.